JohnTran3/sta141b-lectures/project.md

 - Coding style.
 You want your code to be clean and well documented.
 Just imagine another group will be taking charge of the maintenance of your app.
 (Hint: make use of `styler`)
 - Is it user friendly.
 Of course , our course is not about software design but you do want to make sure that your app is not too hard to navigate.
 - Statistical correctness.
 You do not want to produce anything that are statistical wrong, for example, using a piechart to show a quantitative variable.
+- Good group collaboration.
+I recommand you to create a github organization and house the source code under the organization.
+You might also have to make good use of features like "Issues" and "Pull requests".